RipanPurkait/Covid19_Pneumonia_Detection/README.md

-**COVID-19 X-ray Classification using custom CNN model and deploy it in web apps using Streamlit**
+**COVID-19 Chest X-ray Images Classification using custom CNN model and deploy it in web apps using Streamlit**